AG_Function) type represents an event handler (or more generally a virtual function)

-AG_STRING() returns a pointer to a string, previously passed as a %s argument.
-The event handler is not allowed to modify the string.
+AG_STRING() returns a pointer to a string passed as a %s argument.

-AG_FLOAT(), AG_DOUBLE() and AG_LONG_DOUBLE() return the given floating-point number, previously passed as a %f, %d o %ld argument respectively.
+AG_FLOAT() and AG_DOUBLE() return the given floating-point number, previously passed as a real %f or %d argument.

 The AG_*_NAMED() macros retrieve the given argument by name instead of by index.
 If there is no argument matching the name, a fatal error is raised.

 In some cases it is desirable for functions to accept a list of event handler

 AG_Menu(3) accepts a pointer to an event handler function, followed by an

 AG_SetEvent() style format string and a variable list of arguments.

 AG_EventInit() initializes an AG_Event structure with no arguments.